- GO TO CONSUMER SITE

 Once you have allowed your curls to cool, use your Sam Villa Styling Brush to smooth through your curls.
 Don't be afraid to brush through the curls!
 They won't "fall out" and this is how you create your wave pattern.

-Mist lightly with hair spray and fine tune the curl pattern using a tail comb.
+Mist lightly with hair spray and fine tune the curl pattern using a Professional Tail Comb.

 Once you see your face framing waves emerge, coax them into perfection, mist with hairspray and using a playing card, place it onto the wave and clip to hold it in place as it sets.
 The card also keeps your clips from creasing the hair.
 I like to use all of the Queens from the deck.